 New Atheists and New Theologians.
 Published in Alternative Spirituality and Religion Review (Volume 4, Issue 1) - June 2013

 Doctor of Philosophy

 Merrilyn is a sessional lecturer and tutor in the Department of Studies in Religion at the University of Sydney.
-She will submit her PhD in February 2014.
 Her PhD research has been assisted by the Australian Postgraduate Award after she received first class honours in the Bachelor of Ancient History Honours degree at Macquarie University, Sydney, Australia.
 She plans to apply for a postdoctoral fellowship to continue her research and teaching interests after being awarded her PhD.

 Merrilyn’s research interests include the historical John the Baptist, early Christianities and Judaisms, Hebrew language, women in Jewish and Christian texts, and the involvement of women in 21st century Christian communities.
 Her doctoral thesis examines whether John the Baptist used the Scripture texts that are associated with him in his teaching, or whether these Scriptures were linked to John by the early church for specific theological purposes.

 In 2011 she was awarded the Baillieu Research Scholarship and the James Kentley Memorial Scholarship to attend Oxford University for a term to conduct PhD research under the supervision of Professor Markus Bockmuehl.
 In 2012 she was lecturer and tutor at The University of Sydney for RLST 2611 Monotheism: Judaism and Islam.

 In 2013 Merrilyn contributed a paper on her most recent research to the Society of Biblical Literature conference in Edinburgh, Scotland.
 Click here for Merrilyn's Academia.edu profile.